-Empirical relations embedded in MANSIM for estimation of hull-rudder interaction coefficients (t_R, a_H, x'H) are given in Tables 11-13.
-Here, t_R is the deduction factor of rudder resistance due to existence of ship hull, a_H denotes the factor of lateral force acting on the hull during steering and x'H represents the application point of this lateral force component in longitudinal direction during steering.
-Empirical formulas for rudder force parameters are based on the main particulars of ship such as L, B, d, C_B .
-Alongside of hull-rudder interaction coefficients, there are some necessary coefficients ($\varepsilon, \kappa, l'R, \gamma$) to be known according to MMG model to predict rudder normal force (F_N).
-Empirical relations for these coefficients given in related literature are presented in Tables 14-17.
+The empirical relations embedded in MANSIM for estimation of hull-rudder interaction coefficients $(t_R, a_H, x'H)$ are given in Tables 11-13.
+Here, $t_R$ is the deduction factor of rudder resistance due to the existence of ship hull, $a_H$ denotes the factor of lateral force acting on the hull during steering and $x'H$ represents the application point of this lateral force component in longitudinal direction during steering.
+The empirical formulas for rudder force parameters are based on the main particulars of ship such as $L, B, d, C_B$ .
+Alongside of hull-rudder interaction coefficients, there are some necessary coefficients ( $\varepsilon, \kappa, l'R, \gamma$ ) to be known according to MMG model in order to predict rudder normal force ( $F_N$ ).
+The empirical relations for these coefficients given in literature are presented in Tables 14-17.